jamtur01/gharchive/README.md

 ## Features

 - List all repositories created by a specific GitHub user (excludes forks)
+- List all fork repositories for a specific GitHub user
-- Interactive selection interface for choosing which repositories to archive
+- Interactive selection interface for choosing which repositories to archive or delete
 - Archive multiple repositories in one operation
+- Delete multiple fork repositories in one operation
 - User-friendly CLI interface with detailed repository information
 - Displays repository details including visibility, stars, language, and creation date
 - Skip confirmation with `--force` flag